Great-Sun-Group/greatsun-dev/README.md

   2. clone the repository cloned locally, then
   3. launch the avatar.

-  - `avatar up`: generates new context for the avatar, and creates and checks out a new branch if you are on dev or a project branch.
+  - `avatar up`: generates new context for the avatar, and creates and checks out a new branch in greatsun-dev if you are on dev or a project branch.

+  The avatar treats branches named 'dev' or ending in '-project' as primary branches.
+If you are on a primary branch when you call `avatar up`, the branch for your work will be forked from that primary and off you go.

-  - `avatar load`: pulls from remote dev or project branch to your local (or codespace) in all the repos in the container, and installs the submodules set in [Configuration](docs/greatsun-dev_configuration.md) into /credex-ecosystem.
+  - `avatar load`: pulls from a primary branch to your local (or codespace) in greatsun-dev and all submodules set in [Configuration](docs/greatsun-dev_configuration.md).

 ### Developer Intent #2: Message From Developer
 The second place to express your intent is in the Message From Developer.
-The avatar will engage with the first instruction, and you can continue a back and forth with the LLM here through the avatar.
+You will initiate teh conversation with the first instruction you give, and you can continue a back and forth with the LLM through the avatar.
 There are two ways you can communicate through the avatar.
 After `avatar up`, then:
   1. Enter simple queries or instructions in the terminal, and/or
   2. Enter more complex queries or instructions at the bottom of the [conversation_thread](avatar/conversation_thread.txt) file, under Message From Developer.